ergoplatform/ergodocs/docs/uses/collateral-mining.md

     }
 ```

-*Edit: fixed a bug that would have allowed chained spends in a single block.*
+*Edit: fixed a bug that would have allowed chained spending in a single block.*

-The main limitation of this approach is that only one unspent collateral box should exist at any time for a given miner public key, otherwise a pool can spend more than one box in the same block and claim a multiple of the reward.
-However, I think this is reasonable and it becomes too complex if miners have to create special signatures to avoid this.
+The main limitation of this approach is that only one unspent collateral box should exist at any time for a given miner public key.
+Otherwise, a pool can spend more than one box in the same block and claim a multiple of the reward.
+However, I think this is reasonable, and it becomes too complex if miners have to create special signatures to avoid this.
 The top-up mechanism (case 2) allows anyone to top-up a given collateral box.

 Another small point is that the pool reward could be adjusted to be a bit under 67.5 ERG to provide additional incentives, though I would note that the miner already gets to keep all the fees if they mine a block.